GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Related Work

 \section{Related Work}

-\paragraph{Language Model-Free GFMs} Many studies have explored training GFMs using the ``pre-train and adaptation" paradigm, leveraging message-passing or transformer-based GNN backbones.
+\paragraph{Graph pretraining} Many studies have explored the ``pre-train and adaptation" paradigm for graph models, leveraging message-passing or transformer-based GNN backbones.
 These approaches typically employ contrastive or generative self-supervised learning for pretraining, followed by fine-tuning a subset of model parameters to adapt to downstream tasks or datasets \citep{liu2025graph}.
-Contrastive methods including GCC \citep{qiu2020gcc}, InfoGraph \citep{sun2019infograph}, DGI \citep{velivckovic2019deep}, SimGRACE \citep{xia2022simgrace}, GCOPE \citep{zhao2024all} maximize agreement between augmented views to learn transferable representations, while generative methods \citep{hou2022graphmae,hou2023graphmae2} pre-train via graph reconstruction or property prediction.
+Contrastive methods, including GCC \citep{qiu2020gcc}, InfoGraph \citep{sun2019infograph}, DGI \citep{velivckovic2019deep}, SimGRACE \citep{xia2022simgrace}, and GCOPE \citep{zhao2024all}, maximize agreement between augmented views to learn transferable representations, while generative methods \citep{hou2022graphmae,hou2023graphmae2} pre-train via graph reconstruction or property prediction.
 Recently, graph prompt tuning \citep{sun2022gppt, fang2023universal, sun2023all, liu2023graphprompt, fu2025edge} has emerged to bridge the pretraining–downstream gap, and many recent GFMs adopt this paradigm \citep{yuan2025much, yu2025non}.
 However, these works mainly emphasize adaptation, leaving the problem of learning unified graph representations underexplored.
-Due to space limitations, we defer more discussion of \textbf{Language Model-Free GFMs} and the related work on \textbf{LLM-based GFMs} and \textbf{GFM for Graph-Level Tasks} to Appendix \ref{app_related_work}.
+Due to space limitations, we defer more discussion of \textbf{Graph pretraining} and the related work on \textbf{GFMs} to Appendix \ref{app_related_work}.